INTERNSHIP TITLE: Information Exchange Intern (Paid)

 EXPERIENCE and QUALIFICATIONS:

 Current college graduate students in urban planning, public policy, urban design, architecture, transportation engineering, political science, geography or related field are encouraged to apply.
+Undergraduates with course work in these areas and a passion for transportation may also apply.
 Applicants should have familiarity or interest in transportation (especially transit and multimodal options) and supportive land use.
 Applicants should have experience with independent research and demonstrate a proficiency at using excel spreadsheets and databases.

 COMPENSATION and BENEFITS: $15/hour.
 Excellent work environment with colleagues committed to creating and supporting more livable, equitable and sustainable cities with transit.